 With different classes comes different needs and usage for devices.
 For subjects such as English and History, information searching, word processing and essay writing may be the key tools you need, strong capabilities of a Chromebook – especially since they include an in-built keyboard and larger screen.

 When it comes to Art and Music, being able to move around, take video and photos may be more desirable, strong capabilities of an iPad which are easy to carry around and even includes augmented reality capabilities for creative content creation and consumption.
 Ask yourself, what’s the main reason your students will be using these devices?

 IT usage vs teacher usage

-From an IT perspective, Chromebooks are much easier to patch and keep updated for a secure school network, with Chromebook management built right into the Google Apps Admin console.
+From an IT perspective, Chromebooks are much easier to patch and keep updated for a secure school/district network, with Chromebook management built right into the Google Apps Admin console.
 Additionally, Chromebooks can easily be shared among users with a secure log-in, since they’re also cheaper you can get more out of your technology budget.
 What is your school’s technology capabilities?

 From a teacher perspective, students are already comprehensive users of Apple products. iPads have a greater battery life so can be used for the whole school day, are a good quality build and effective tool to use offline, especially if you’ve got a poor Wi-Fi capabilities.
 Do you have strong Wi-Fi capabilities?
 How tech-savvy are your teachers?

 What have we learnt?
 When it comes to using Chromebooks or iPads in the classroom, they both have strengths for different tasks.
 If you’re looking for a creative, mobile, device then the iPad is for you.